xabikos/xabikos.github.io/_posts/2015-03-20-use-reactjs.net-in-web-forms.md

   PageContent.Text = reactComponent.RenderHtml();
 }{% endhighlight %}

-The code here is pretty simple and self explanatory I believe.
+The code here is pretty simple and self explanatory.
 One point I would like to highlight is that the first parameter in CreateComponent method it should be the same as the name of the variable in the first line of jsx file.
 On top of this the second argument can be any object that holds the application data.
 In the picture below you can see the final result.

 <div class="row">
    <div class="col-sm-6 col-sm-offset-3 col-md-4 col-md-offset-4">